basho/basho_docs/content/riak/kv/2.1.3/using/admin/commands.md

 riak-admin cluster force-remove <node>
 ```

-**Note**: As with all cluster-level actions, the changes made when you
+> **Note**: As with all cluster-level actions, the changes made when you
-run the `cluster force-remove` command will take effect only after you
+run the `cluster force-remove` command will take effect only after you have
-have both planned the changes by running `[[riak-admin cluster
-plan|riak-admin Command Line#cluster-plan]]` and committed the changes
+both planned the changes by running [`riak-admin cluster plan`][use admin riak-admin#cluster-plan] and committed the changes
-by running `[[riak-admin cluster commit|riak-admin Command
+by running [`riak-admin cluster commit`][use admin riak-admin#cluster-commit].
-Line#cluster-commit]]`.
 You can stage multiple force-remove actions
 before planning/committing.

 ## replace

-Instructs a node to transfer all of its [[data
-partitions|Clusters#The-Ring]] to another node and then to leave the
+Instructs a node to transfer all of its [data partitions][concept clusters] to another node and then to leave the
 cluster and shut down.

 ```bash
 riak-admin cluster replace <node1> <node2>
 ```

-**Note**: As with all cluster-level actions, the changes made when you
+> **Note**: As with all cluster-level actions, the changes made when you
 run the `cluster replace` command will take effect only after you have
-both planned the changes by running `[[riak-admin cluster
-plan|riak-admin Command Line#cluster-plan]]` and committed the changes
+both planned the changes by running [`riak-admin cluster plan`][use admin riak-admin#cluster-plan] and committed the changes
-by running `[[riak-admin cluster commit|riak-admin Command
+by running [`riak-admin cluster commit`][use admin riak-admin#cluster-commit].
-Line#cluster-commit]]`.
 You can stage multiple replace actions before
 planning/committing.

 ## force-replace

-Reassigns all [[data partitions|Clusters#The-Ring]] owned by one node to
+Reassigns all [data partitions][concept clusters] owned by one node to
 another node _without_ first handing off data.

 ```bash